 NOTE: You can also set the backlight to be always on.
-From watch face, long press the lower button to enter Control panel and scroll to Backlight and toggle the switch to force backlight on.
+Scroll to Backlight in Settings or in the Control panel, and toggle the switch to force backlight on.

 3.3.
 Tones and vibration

 Tones and vibration alerts are used for notifications, alarms and other key events and actions.
 Both can be adjusted from the settings under General " Tones.